-Taking into account the distinctiveness and reputation of the trademarks "ARCELORMITTAL" and "MITTAL" also recognized by other panels, the Panel agrees that it is inconceivable that the Respondent was not aware of the Complainant's rights in the Complainant's trademarks when registering the disputed domain names.
+Taking into account the distinctiveness and reputation of the trademark "IKKS" also recognized by other panels (see CAC Case No. 104589), the Panel agrees that it is inconceivable that the Respondent was not aware of the Complainant's rights in the Complainant's trademarks when registering the disputed domain names.

-Other panels considered that knowledge of a corresponding mark at the time of the domain name's registration can suggest bad faith (see, for example, WIPO Case No. D2017-0100) and that the registration of a domain name composed by trademarks of well-known companies after the announcement of an acquisition or merger concerning these companies suggests opportunistic bad faith (see, for example, WIPO Case No. D2000-0446).
-The Panel shares these views.
+Other panels considered that knowledge of a corresponding mark at the time of the domain name's registration can suggest bad faith (see WIPO Case No. D2017-0100).
+The Panel shares this view.

-The Panel agrees also that directing Internet users to a web page containing some commercial links in relation to the Complainant, like in the present case, is evidence of use in bad faith (see, for example, WIPO case No. D2017-0890).
+The Panel agrees also that directing Internet users to a website displaying the Complainant's trademark prominently and offering for sale alleged IKKS products at discounted prices without any disclaimer informing the visitors that no relationship exists with the Complainant, like in the present case, is evidence of use in bad faith (see CAC case No. 104754).